FLWFTW/noMUDde/README.md

 # noMUDde
 Node.js based MUD client

-This is a pretty basic web-based MUD client.
-I think it sets up a good table to build a robust and feature-rich web client for any MUD.

-It currently supports most ANSI color codes (Really complex color sequences get jumbled by the REGEX parser).
-Not really much else to say.
-Feel free to check it out at www.darkstonemud.com:8080
+A basic MUD client built with express.js and socket.io packages.

+Supports:
+   o ANSI colors
+   o Custom fonts and font sizes
+TODO:
+   o Command history
+   o Parse TELNET codes (Turn the input text box into a password box when it receives the 'echo off' command, etc) o Parse prompt and create custom HP/MANA/ETC bars o aliases, triggers, timers o save config to an account

+Check it out live at www.darkstonemud.com:8080

-Thanks, and let me know what you think.
+Thanks and let me know what you think!